- Professor Tobias Kelly

 - Political and legal anthropology, Political violence, Pacifism, Human rights, Anthopology of Britain, Historical Anthropology, Israeli-Palestinian conflict

-He is currently involved in two research projects.
-The first project looks at the practical, ethical and political issues raised by attempt to protect freedom of conscience.
+The second project will look at the practical, ethical and political issues raised by attempt to protect freedom of conscience.
 In particular, the work explores in the role of conscience in modern liberal politics, and the spaces that are available for non-violence in the midst of war.
-The current focus on the research is mid-twentieth century Britain, but this will eventually be extended to look at the notion of conscience in the international human rights movements more broadly.
+The early focus of the research will be mid-twentieth century Britain, but this will eventually be extended to look at the notion of conscience in the international human rights movements more broadly.

 2012.
 This Side of Silence: Human Rights, Torture and the Recognition of Cruelty.
 Philadelphia: University of Pennsylvania Press.

 2006.
 Law, Violence and Sovereignty among West Bank Palestinians.
 Cambridge: Cambridge University Press.

 In Press.
 The Clinic and the Court: Law, Medicine and Anthropology.
 Cambridge University Press.
 (Co-edited with Ian Harper and Akshay Khanna).